JanTvrdik/PhpVersionSwitcher/readme.md

 	zend_extension = "%phpDir%\ext\php_xdebug.dll"
 	```

-5. The active PHP version is always simlinked to `%phpDir%\active`.
+5. The active PHP version is always symlinked to `%phpDir%\active`.
 You may want to add this directory to `PATH`.

 6. Update configuration of your HTTP server.
 The Apache 2.4 configuration related to PHP may look like this:
 	```